Winter is on its way; the nights are drawing in and the festive season is looming large, but first there’s the little matter of Halloween.

 If you haven’t got the gift for tall tales, there are some great kid-friendly scary podcasts like Unspookable.

-If you haven’t quite got the knack for it, there’s plenty of pumpkin carving events like the pumpkin carving fest at Morden Hall Park in London where you can pick your own pumpkin at the stables to carve before taking on an adventure trail.
+There’s plenty of pumpkin carving events like the pumpkin carving fest at Morden Hall Park in London where you can pick your own pumpkin at the stables to carve before taking on an adventure trail.

 Decorating the house